 Who would voluntarily put themselves in the same ordeal a second time?
 It’s a case of fool me once, shame on you, fool me twice, shame on me.’

 Most of the cast from The Houses October Built return for the sequel.
 Given that they’re essentially working with the same story, all of the actors turn in pretty comparable performances.
 Like the original film, Brandy Schaefer stands out with another strong performance.
 In contrast, the remaining cast comes off as less likable.
 It’s not so much that any of the actors are phoning it in.
 The script saddles them with characters making an implausibly stupid decision.
 Who would voluntarily put themselves through the same ordeal a second time?
 It’s a case of ‘fool me once, shame on you, fool me twice, shame on me.’

 The Houses October Built 2 Was Better Off Dead

-The Houses October Built 2 is an underwhelming sequel that suffers the additional problem of a terrible narrative decision.
+The Houses October Built 2 is an underwhelming sequel that suffers from a terrible story-making decision.
 There were so many different directions open to Bobby Roe and Zack Andrews.
 They’re blessed with a premise rich in potential.
 Think about it.
 A deviant subculture of haunted park staff that would kill you to get a scare is a goldmine for a franchise.
 Sadly, the filmmakers went left, when they should have gone right.
 Maybe they owed the original cast a favour.
 At this point, the why is irrelevant as this sequel probably successfully killed off any franchise potential.